Jonathan Cohen, Ph.D.

 Dr. Cohen also learns and works clinically with children, their families and adults as a practicing clinical psychologist and psychoanalyst.
 He is a Diplomat in Clinical Psychology, American Board of Professional Psychology.
 He supervises doctoral students in clinical psychology at Teachers College, Columbia University as well as the City University of New York.

-Dr. Cohen has written over than 100 scholarly publications, edited four books, and authored one, Making Your School Safe: Strategies to Protect Children and Promote Learning.
-The American Library Association has awarded the Best Academic Book of the Year two of his edited books: Educating Minds and Hearts: Social Emotional Learning and the Passage into Adolescence and Caring Classrooms/Intelligent Schools: The Social Emotional Education of Young Children.
+Dr. Cohen is a leading authority in the fields of school climate, social-emotional-civic education and mental health.
+He has written over than 100 scholarly publications, edited four books, and authored one, Making Your School Safe: Strategies to Protect Children and Promote Learning.
+The American Library Association has awarded the Best Academic Book of the Year two of his edited books: Educating Minds and Hearts: Social Emotional Learning and the Passage into Adolescenceand Caring Classrooms/Intelligent Schools: The Social Emotional Education of Young Children.
 His papers have been published in leading educational and mental health journals including the Harvard Educational Review, Review of Educational Research, Teachers College Record, Psychoanalytic Study of the Child, Educational Leadership, Inter-American Journal of Education for Democracy, Principal Leadership, International Journal on School Climate and Violence Prevention, and the Journal of Character Education.
 He has lectured around the world to educators, parents, and mental health professionals.

 Jonathan Cohen, Ph.D.